xiix0/scam/README.md

-Q:	Why do people who live near Niagara Falls have flat foreheads?
-A:	Because every morning they wake up thinking "What *is* that noise?
-	Oh, right, *of course*!
+Q:	What do Winnie the Pooh and John the Baptist have in common?
+A:	The same middle name.